Some engineering slang words and expressions are downright funny. While others you need to know to work in the engineering profession.

-Number cruncher: someone who works with a lot of numbers.
-Also, someone who does a lot of calculations.
+Number cruncher: someone who works with many numbers and does a lot of calculations.

 “Go give the spreadsheet to the number cruncher to figure out.”

-Peach Pits: machinery that vibrates so much it resembles a dog passing peach pits.
+Peach Pits: machinery, which vibrates so much it resembles a dog passing peach pits.

 Pear-shaped: reference to when things go wrong.